cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 Because of this, Python has three main built-in approaches to concurrency.
 Two simulate parallelism, and one actually achieves it at a cost.
 When writing parallel Python code, understanding the differences between these approaches can help you understand what will _actually_ speed your code up.

 - [`threading`](https://docs.python.org/3/library/threading.html) is a module which makes many [threads](https://en.wikipedia.org/wiki/Thread_(computing)) run tasks concurrently within the same interpreter.
 If code is I/O-bound (that is, it spends most of its time waiting for external events, like networking or APIs to other code), threading is well-suited, since threads won't often try to access the same objects at once.
 If the long-running tasks involve manipulating Python objects or are CPU-bound, though, the GIL will prevent them from running simultaneously.
-- [`asyncio`](https://docs.python.org/3/library/asyncio.html) is a module which allows _simulated concurrency_ on the same thread.
+- [`asyncio`](https://docs.python.org/3/library/asyncio.html) is a module for  _simulated concurrency_ on the same thread.
 Tasks run in an [event loop](https://en.wikipedia.org/wiki/Event_loop), and when one task is waiting for network or disk operations, the interpreter switches to another task and works on it.
 Again, this is good for I/O-bound code (it's great for web servers).
 It also is simpler than multithreading and more intuitive for people with asynchronous experience in other languages ([like JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing)).
 A common cliche is that you should "use asyncio when you can, and use threading when you must."
 Asyncio has a similar limitation to threading: if one task is executing Python code it will block the event loop.
 - [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) is a different approach where [processes](https://en.wikipedia.org/wiki/Process_(computing)) spawn their own Python interpreters. _True concurrency_ is possible because each process has its own GIL.
 Processes typically run on separate CPU cores, so hardware limits their number, and [sharing state between processes](https://docs.python.org/3/library/multiprocessing.html#sharing-state-between-processes) is [tricky](https://peps.python.org/pep-0703/#multiprocessing).

 In this case, the long-running tasks were all happening in Sympy, a pure Python program, and had no I/O component.
 This led me to believe that threading or asyncio would not make the program faster, but multiprocessing could.
 My desktop computer has 16 cores, so in theory I could speed the program up 16 times!
 To run the processes, I used [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html), which provides some high-level tools to run processes without needing to worry too much about cleanup.
 Here's a basic sketch of how to do this: